gmnr/gmnr.github.io/content/posts/more.md

 Always remember to challenge yourself by way of thinking and learning, to be in a state of "uncomfortableness".
 With that growth and improvement will come "easy".

-But even knowing so, doing it is **hard** and I wrote this little note as a reminder for myself that powering through can be worth it.
+But even knowing so, doing it is **hard** and I wrote this little note as a reminder for myself, to never lose determination and always power through.